SAT—October 13, 2018 THROUGH SAT—January 12, 2019

 Each room in the gallery will be dedicated to one artist, enabling visitors to experience a body of work while creating connections to the exhibition and artists as a whole.
 Jan Groth will also present a site-specific drawing installation.
 The show is curated by Karin Hellandsjø, Director Emeritus of the Henie Onstad Art Centre, Norway.

-Please join artists Inger Johanne Grytting, and Thomas Pihl for a special guided tour of Light Lines.
+Please join artists Inger Johanne Grytting, and Thomas Pihl for a special guided tour of Light Lines and a closing party.
 RSVP is recommended.

 ABOUT THE ARTISTS

 Jan Groth (b.
 1938, Stavanger) lives and works in Oslo and Dagali, Norway.
 Groth is considered a leading artist of his generation in Scandinavia, with numerous exhibitions in museums and institutions throughout the world.
 A resident of New York from the mid-1970s to 2000, Groth has, through his long artistic practice, exclusively and continuously explored the relationship between line and picture plane.
 Beginning with drawings executed with crayon on paper, leading to monumental tapestries made in collaboration with Benedikte Groth in Copenhagen.
 Since the late 1980’s he has also brought the line into three-dimensional space with bronze sculptures that span the intimate scale of the drawings, to the monumentality of public works.
 Groth’s pieces literally weave together the immediate with the gradual; the drawing on paper extracted in an instance is transcribed by a highly labor-intensive process into the structure of the tapestry.
 His artistic idiom can be described as restrained expressionism, with a profound sensibility wherein the line’s seemingly seismographic recordings appear to visualize nuances and energies registered from within.